saikirangurijal/cloudcentersuite/Content/Databases/MSSQL/README.md

 ## Pre-Requisites
 #### CloudCenter
 - CloudCenter 5.0.1 and above
-- Knowledge on how to use CloudCenter
+- Knowledge on how to use Workload Manager
+- Supported OS: Ubuntu16

 ## Download the service bundles